 - As margins are under severe pressure in many indirect sales channels, the need for cost efficiency and standardization of catalog exchange formats is also increasing.

-PDM software is indispensable to properly manage the above developments.
+PDM software is indispensable for managing the above developments properly.

 PDM & Supply Chain Management

 Supply Chain Management (SCM) is a principle where better functionality of the participating company in the chain is created by improving processes and cooperation with suppliers and customers.
 In the catering industry and the supplying companies, for example, this can ensure that less waste is created through more accurate purchasing.

 Supply Chain Management is supported by software.
 Enterprise Resource Planning (ERP) systems like SAP facilitate communication and order processing.
 They help prevent or minimize the pendulum effect in the supply chain.
 This effect occurs when suppliers demand excessive quantities from their suppliers, resulting in overproduction.
 In the catering industry, this can lead to increased costs, which suppliers pass on in subsequent deliveries, causing prices to rise.
 In the food trade, cash register transactions are translated to suppliers promptly.
 This allows suppliers to replenish stock based on real-time store consumption data quickly.